PDF Error - Heading Level Skipped

 Meaning: You’ve started a new section with a heading level of 2 or higher, without first establishing a top-level heading (usually H1).
 Skipping heading levels creates problems for screen readers and may cause ADA compliance issues.

-Fix: Ensure headings follow proper order (H1 → H2 → H3, etc.) and do not skip levels.
+- Ensure that headings follow a logical, sequential order (H1 → H2 → H3, etc.) without skipping levels.

 💡 Note: Streamline staff are website accessibility experts, not PDF remediation specialists.
 We’re unable to provide direct support with remediation software or techniques.
 These articles and videos are here to be helpful, but if you need solutions, see our Document Remediation Options article — it covers DocAccess, DIY approaches, and professional paid remediation services.